jpollmann102/jpollmann102.github.io/repos.md

 ## [NFL Game Predictions](https://github.com/jpollmann102/sports-predictions)

 Here in my senior year I've finally decided to actually do something machine learning oriented, so I'm taking my winter break and working on things like this.
-Written in python using scikit-learn, this takes in some CSV files and runs Poisson calculations on home and away scores for the 2016-2017 season to predict the 2017-2018 scores.
-It can predict the winner with 62% accuracy, but predicting scores and lines is a bit more difficult for this model.
+Written in python using scikit-learn, this takes in some CSV files and runs the logistic regression algorithm on team stats and game outcomes from the 2017-2018 season and can predict the scores from that season with 81% accuracy.
+Currently, I am using it for predicting the week 16 scores, currently at 71% accuracy.

 ## [CV Creator](https://github.com/GearTech0/CV-Creator)